YibaiMeng/nelder-mead/README.md

 - `tol_fun`, `tol_x`, `max_iter`, `max_fun_evals`: parameters for the termination of the process.

 See the paper for a detailed description of the algorithm, including the termination criteria.

+This project is released into the Public Domain.